 In fact, talking face-to-face is probably the best way to connect with people and build relationships.

-In the past five years, video content has seen tremendous growth.
+In recent years, video content has seen tremendous growth.

 However, as Facebook’s algorithm has evolved over the years, it’s become increasingly difficult to get content seen by fans organically.

 Go and find those people…don’t just pluck names from thin air.

 Choose people who are in the field you’re interested in or maybe those who are already making music in the same genre, search a hashtag that’s relevant or find a music group page.

 For example, if you’re an R’nB Singer you’d want to connect with other R’n’B Artists, music producers, and bloggers.

 Also, try to stick with people who work with artists at a similar career level to you or just above.

 One last thing, don’t just copy and paste the same message over and over again to different people, because it will be obvious and rather embarrassing if say those two people ended up knowing each other and ever had that conversation about you!

 Reach out and talk/type to the person as if you were having an actual conversation with them sat in front of you!